 How to Apply Makeup on a

 If you find that your face feels dry in some places and oily in others, you probably have combination skin.
-This can make it difficult to know which makeup tutorials to follow, as you need a beauty routine that is both mattifyingand hydrating.
+This can, on occasion, make it difficult to know which makeup tutorials to follow, as you need a beauty routine that is both mattifyingand hydrating.
 It’s important to get the balance right, so our Colour Maestro and store manager Ana Lazovski reveals her expert tips for applying makeup on combination skin.Read on to discover how to get a flawless look that lasts all day.

 Once your skin is clean, you can then apply a serum or moisturiser to help with any dehydration.
-Ana suggests a product like IndeedLabs "Hydraluron Moisture Jelly because it’s not too rich.
+Ana suggests a product like IndeedLabs "Hydraluron Moisture Jelly" because it’s not too rich.
 The lightweight formula is gentle enough that skin won’t be left feeling greasy, while still being nourishing enough to plump up any dry areas of your complexion.

-If you find that your skin tends to get dry around the cheeks or temples during the day, Ana recommends keeping a facial mist in your bag to spritz on when you need it.
-Something like Caudalie’s Beauty Elixir is ideal for bringing life back to the dull points of your face, thanks to its infusion of grape, rosemary, orange blossom and rose extracts.
+If you find that your combination skin tends to get dry around the cheeks or temples during the day, Ana recommends keeping a facial mist in your bag to spritz on when you need it.
+Something likeCaudalie’s "Beauty Elixir" is ideal for bringing life back to the dull points of your face, thanks to its infusion of grape, rosemary, orange blossom and rose extracts.

 Camouflage any blemishes

-The next step is to apply concealer on any imperfections that you want to hide.
+The next step when selecting makeup for combination skin is choosing a great concealer.
+Applying concealer on any imperfections that you want to hide.
 Combination skin tends to be more prone to spots in the T-zone, so you may need a slightly heavier coverage in these areas.Ana choses the Seamless Cover Concealer for this, because it’s a matte finish, medium to full coverage formula that cancels out redness while giving skin a smoother, more even appearance.
 Plus, it’s enriched with active ingredients like Glucan Biopolymer, which protects skin from free radicals.

-The final—but most important—step when it comes to makeup for combination skin is powder.
+The final, but most important step when it comes to makeup for combination skin, is powder.
 The nose, chin and forehead are areas where shine shows up throughout the day, so applying asebum-absorbing powder is essential to stop your products from sliding off.
 The Matte Velour powder, which contains corn starch and silica, is perfect for this.
 To apply, Ana dusts it lightly over the T-zone area using a small fluffy brush.
 This allows you to place the powder lightly and strategically where it's needed, avoiding a cakey look.